Course Code: psb

 Have you ever gone into an interview totally unprepared for what happened?
 Did you make a poor impression?
 This will never happen to you in pet sitting!
 In this lesson, you'll find out how to make the best impression to a new client—what to say and how to act.
 You'll also consider how to assess the impression prospective clients are making on you—and how to refuse a client.
 Next, you'll gain an appreciation of how much you can earn and how many calls you can do in a day.
 Lastly, you'll look at how to get organized so that you can get the most out of your new business.

 In this lesson, you get right into the thick of your new career by finding out what to do during the home visit.
 You'll learn about what kind of information to get from your clients in advance and how to assess their needs based on the kind of services they request.
-Next, you'll explore all the elements of a home visit, from managing keys and alarm systems to feeding, exercise, and everything you need to do to keep the pets healthy and happy day to day.
+Next, you'll explore all the elements of a home visit, from managing keys and alarm systems to feeding, exercise, and everything you need to do to keep the pets healthy and happy.
 Finally, you'll get a first look at some of the little extra things you can do to offer the kind of service that keeps your clients coming back for more.

 What happens when a pet you're caring for gets lost?
 What if the animal needs expensive veterinary care?
 Will you be stuck with the bill?
 In this lesson, you'll learn to cope with some of those sticky situations that pet sitters occasionally run into on the job.
 This includes losing a pet, the sudden death of a pet, as well as handling medical emergencies.
 You'll also learn how to handle some literally sticky situations—such as how to administer injections, eye and ear drops, and other kinds of medication.